damianofalcioni/js-functions-orchestrator/README.md

 ## Logic

-The orchestration graph is defined by a list `functions` referencing available JS/TS functions, and by a list of `connections` between different functions.
-A single connection can be `from` multiple JS functions `to` multiple JS functions and may include the transformation logic for the outputs of the `from` JS functions to the inputs of the `to` JS functions.
-After the initial definition of the listeners for all the`from` results required by every connection there is the execution of all the functions with user-defined inputs.
-Each connection starts only when all the `from` JS functions have results.
-Once started, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions, which are then executed.
+The orchestration graph is defined by a list of `functions` referencing available JS/TS functions and/or a list of `events`, and by a list of `connections` between different functions and/or events.
+A single connection can be `from` multiple functions/events `to` multiple functions/events and may include the transformation logic for the outputs of the `from` functions/events to the inputs of the `to` functions/events.
+After the initial definition of the listeners for all the `from` results required by every connection, there is the execution of all the functions with user-defined inputs.
+Each connection starts only when all the `from` functions/events have results.
+Once started, their results are provided to the transformation logic, when available, and the results of the transformation are the inputs for the different `to` functions/events, which are then executed.

 In more details, the orchestration logic is the following:

-1. Initialization of event listeners of `"from"` execution results for every connection
+1. Initialization of event listeners of `"from"` results for every connection

 2. Initialization of starting functions with user-defined inputs
     - The selected functions are executed and their results are stored

-3. If there are available results for each `"from"` function or event, the connection starts
+3. If there are available results for each `"from"` function/event, the connection starts
     1. Execute the transition
-        - JSONata returning `{"to":[…]}`
+        - Transition must be a JSONata returning at least `{"to":[…]}`
-        - Available `$.from` array, `$.global` object, and `$.local` object
+        - In the transition is available `$.from` array, `$.global` object, and `$.local` object
     2. Store the transition results as inputs for all the `"connection.to"` functions
     3. Delete all the `"from"` results
-    4. Execute all the `"to"` functions and events with the available inputs from the transition
+    4. Execute all the `"to"` functions/events with the available inputs from the transition
         - If the input is `"null"` the function/event is not executed (loop exit condition)

 4. Repeat until no more connections can be started